Description: image004

 Research Interests

-My research focuses upon transportation, energy, and the environment, with a specialization in optimization models.
-I create new kinds of optimization models to help decision-makers in the US and less-developed countries solve their intertwined transport, energy, and environmental problems sustainably and efficiently.
 My recent focus is on optimal location of alternative-fuel stations.
-Lack of refueling infrastructure is the biggest barrier to our transition to alternative fuels (the “chicken-and-egg problem), and so it is of crucial importance that the initial networks of stations be sited where they will enable the greatest number of people to adopt the new technologies and refuel their vehicles conveniently.
-My approach to this problem, known as the Flow Refueling Location Model (FRLM) is rooted in flow-capturing models, and is based on the idea that it is more important for the early stations to be located “on the way” to where people are already going rather than located near their homes.
-I also have an NSF grant (2010-2012) to survey drivers on their actual refueling behavior in their daily lives.
+Lack of refueling infrastructure is the biggest barrier to our transition to alternative fuels (the “chicken-and-egg problem), and so it is crucial that the initial networks of stations be sited where they will enable the greatest number of people to adopt the new technologies and refuel conveniently.
+My approach to this problem, known as the Flow Refueling Location Model (FRLM), is based on flow-intercepting models and the idea that early stations be located “on the way” to where people are already going rather than near their homes.
+This research direction has grown to include:

 In addition to optimization models, I also apply statistical methods to energy and transport topics such as how land use and weather affect light rail ridership, as well as topics on air transport, transit-oriented development, scale-free networks, and energy in China.